-Bureau of Labor Statistics (BLS) field economists are extensively trained and given detailed instructions on data collection techniques.
-They employ a variety of methods, including personal visits, mail, telephone, and email, to obtain data from Occupational Requirements Survey (ORS) respondents.
-Field economists do not use paper or an online questionnaire to collect these data; instead, they rely on a conversational interview and descriptive documents, such as task lists, to collect occupational requirements from respondents.
-Respondents are typically human resources managers or specialists, occupational safety managers, or supervisors.
-Field economists attempt to gather the following information from the respondent:
+U. S. Bureau of Labor Statistics (BLS) field economists are extensively trained and given detailed instructions on data collection techniques.
+They employ a variety of methods, including personal visits, mail, telephone, email, and video calls, to obtain data from Occupational Requirements Survey (ORS) respondents.
+Field economists do not use paper or online questionnaires to collect these data; instead, they rely on a conversational interview and descriptive documents, such as task lists, to collect information on occupational requirements from respondents.
+Field economists collect each sample over a 1-year period and perform the following activities:

-All data collected in the ORS are subject to the BLS confidentiality requirements that prevent the disclosure of identifying information.
-Data collected from the ORS are used solely for statistical purposes.
-BLS has a strict confidentiality policy which ensures that the survey sample composition, lists of reporters, and names of respondents will be kept confidential.
-In addition, the policy assures respondents that published figures will not reveal the identity of any specific respondent and will not allow the data of any specific respondent to be identified.
+All ORS-collected data and tabulated estimates are subject to the BLS confidentiality requirements that prevent the disclosure of establishment and respondent identifying information.
+ORS-collected data and tabulated estimates are used solely for statistical purposes.
+BLS has a strict confidentiality policy which ensures that the survey sample composition, lists of sampled establishments, responding establishments, and names of respondents will be kept confidential.
+In addition, the policy assures respondents that published figures will not reveal the identity of any specific establishment and will not allow the data of any specific responding establishment to be identified.
 Each published estimate is screened to ensure that it meets these confidentiality requirements.